-Salt Water Chlorinators are a very easy way to treat the pool water and are very inexpensive to operate.
+Salt Water Chlorinators are a straightforward way to treat the pool water and are very inexpensive to operate.
 A Salt Water Chlorinator will add chlorine to the pool water gently during the filtration period.
-Chemicals are added evenly though the pool volume.
-Salt Water Chlorinators are a very safe way to treat your pool; there is no dangerous chlorine stored around the home.
+Chemicals are added evenly through the pool volume.
+Salt Water Chlorinators are a very safe way to treat your pool as there is no dangerous chlorine stored around the home.

-What are the fencing requirements for my Swimming Pool?
+What are the fencing requirements for my Sunshine Coast Swimming Pool?

-All swimming pools in Queensland must be fenced with an approved pool fence.
+Fences surrounding swimming pools in Queensland must have an approved pool fence.
 The fencing requirements are as follows: www.hpw.qld.gov.au

-Note: When Pool Fab gets your new pool approved the fencing will be detailed on the plan & will be certified when completed & this is included in the pool price.
+Note: When Pool Fab gets your new pool approved the fencing will be detailed on the plan and will be certified when completed.
+The pool price includes this certification.

 Does Pool Fab teach me how to maintain my future pool?

-Yes we will teach you how to look after your new pool.
-When the pool is completed we will give you a complete lesson on how to operate all of the equipment provided and instruct you about the water treatment.
+Yes, our Sunshine Coast pool builders will teach you how to look after your new pool.
+On completion of your pool, we will give you a complete lesson on how to operate all of the equipment provided and instruct you about the water treatment.
 We will provide you with an instruction booklet that will have all the information to maintain your pool.

 What is the difference between an In-ground Concrete Pool & a Fibreglass Pool?

-- Different structure of the walls & floor i.e. fibreglass has just a approx 20mm thick wall of fibreglass where as a concrete pool has a 150mm concrete section interlaced with steel reinforcing at least every 300mm apart.
-It then has an internal water proofing layer of either 20mm Pebblecrete (pebble & cement) or a layer of ceramic tiles.
+- Both structures have different walls and floors.
+Fibreglass has an approx 20mm thick wall of fibreglass.
+A concrete pool has a 150mm concrete section interlaced with steel reinforcing at least every 300mm apart.
+It then has an internal waterproofing layer of either 20mm pebblecrete (pebble and cement) or a layer of ceramic tiles.

-- The concrete pool can be constructed to almost any shape to suit your backyard or your imagination where as fibreglass pools are limited to set moulds.
+- The concrete pool can be constructed in almost any shape to suit your backyard.
+Fibreglass pools are limited to set moulds.

-- Concrete pools are constructed in the ground on a solid base & finished to the level of the internal water.
-Fibreglass pools are a moulded shell with an uneven base that are placed on a prepared base & hopefully ends up level.
+- Concrete pools are constructed in the ground on a solid base and finished to the level of the internal water.
+Fibreglass pools are a moulded shell with an uneven base that put on a prepared base, and then hopefully it ends up level.

-- Concrete Pools when empty have strength of structure to support the surrounding ground pressures.
-Concrete pools have a hydrostatic valve in the base of the pool & have considerable weight to counter act any ground water pressure.
+- Concrete Pools when empty have the strength of structure to support the surrounding ground pressures.
+Concrete pools have a hydrostatic valve in the base of the pool and have considerable weight to counteract any ground water pressure.

-- Concrete pools have a solid non-flexing surround to the pool which enables coping tiles to be successfully adhered to it.
+- Concrete pools have a solid non-flexing surround to the pool which enables coping tiles to adhere to it successfully.